A step-by-step guide to saving on your taxes in 2019.

 Step 2.
 Make sure you’re qualified for a deduction.

-Because you’ve made student loan interest repayments doesn’t necessarily mean you’re qualified for a deduction.
+Just because you made student loan interest repayments doesn’t necessarily mean you’re qualified for a deduction.
 For one, you’re ineligible for a deduction if somebody else can claim you as a dependent on their tax return.

 To qualify, you also need to: